Daughter gets cool dad to dance with shades n vibey TikTok, gets over 830k views

 - People let the woman know how blessed she is and hyped her father in the comments

-PAY ATTENTION: Celebrate South African innovators, leaders and trailblazers with us!
-Click to check out Women of Wonder 2022 by Briefly News!

 Some fathers will do anything for their daughters, no matter how old they are.
-This Tiktokker has an awesome dad who helped her get over 830k views on a recent video.
+This muscian has an awesome dad who helped her get over 830k views on a recent video.

-It is heartwarming to see dads who paint their nails and let their daughters play dress up.
+It is heartwarming to see dads who paint their nails and let their daughters play dress up with them.
 This video is the adult equivalent of that level of dedication.

 PAY ATTENTION: Click “See First” under the “Following” tab to see Briefly News on your News Feed!